adilima/knos/README.md

   - Draw text to graphical framebuffer, instead of VGA.
   - Add lat9-16.psf font as GRUB2 module, use it as default font.
   - Modify the equation to calculate vaddr (also write a useful perl script for this).
+  - Added an assembly file to read RTC time.

  Calculate the Page Directory index for 2 MB pages using the following: